seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 In this first example, all cells in the region :math:`[0.15,0.25,\texttt{prob_lo_z}] \times [0.35,0.45,\texttt{prob_hi_z}]` and in the region :math:`[0.65,0.75,\texttt{prob_lo_z}]\times[0.85,0.95,\texttt{prob_hi_z}]` are tagged for one level of refinement, where prob_lo_z and prob_hi_z are the vertical extents of the domain.
-They will be refined by a factor of 2 in the x and y directions, and not refined (i.e. refinement ratio 1) in the z direction:
+They will be refined by a factor of 2 in the x and y directions, and not refined (i.e. refinement ratio 1) in the z direction.
+If needed, the refinement region will be expanded slightly to include the entirety of any partially-tagged coarse-level cell.

 ::